NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/API--DOCID64.md

 You can also use Nova Python API to manage instances integrated with Python programming language.

-The below shows an sample code to launch a new instance and you need to get authentication information first from above:
+Example of code to launch a new instance:

 ```